 If you want to find the surface area of a sphere, you need to follow these steps:

 - Determine the radius of the sphere.
 We can assume a radius of 10 cm.

 A = 4π * 10² = 1256 cm².

-- You can also use this surface area calculator to find the radius of the sphere, knowing its area.
+- You can also use this surface area calculator to find the sphere's radius if you know its area.